adpro/openttd-military-grf/README.md

 - Čížek, M., *LETADLA ZRAZENÉHO NEBE*, Naše vojsko, 2015, EAN 9788020615763
 - Pavlůsek, A., *Československé stíhací letouny*, CPress, 2018, EAN 9788026418092

+### 3D models

+Some voxel models are based on existing free 3D models.
+These models are often converted and heavily edited in Magica Voxel.
+However, without the original 3D models, they would not have been created so easily and accurately.
+Therefore, credit to their authors.

+- ["Aérospatiale SA 321 Super Frelon"](https://skfb.ly/JGYE), ["Sikorsky CH-37 Mojave"](https://skfb.ly/oopHN) by helijah is licensed under [Creative Commons Attribution](http://creativecommons.org/licenses/by/4.0/).
+- UH-60 - ["Helicopter N050614"](https://skfb.ly/o6zxN) by hemantrk40 is licensed under [Creative Commons Attribution](http://creativecommons.org/licenses/by/4.0/).
+- SA321, SA330, AS532, EC725, AW101 - base models by unknown user from open3model.com, Commercial Use Not Allowed license.

 ## License

 Military Items - military airplanes and other vehicles in 2CC for OpenTTD